 Rupert Neve Designs 5017 Mobile Pre / DI / Comp with Vari-phase

-Please call to inquire about ordering your RND 5017 - not currently in stock
+Please inquire about ordering a RND 5017 - not currently in stock

 Comprised of a rugged, portable chassis with world class Portico pre-amp, compressor and DI circuits as well as two channel operation, variphase, silk and DI/mic blending capabilities, the Portico 5017 is an innovative and powerful tool for recording or live performance.
 In replacing the Portico 5016 Mic Pre / Variphase DI, the 5017 Mobile DPC adds single knob compression, DI / Mic Pre blending, and a go anywhere design to a well established classic.